-As of 31 December 2019, total net after tax profit / (loss) accounted under equity through cash flow hedge accounting is TL 1,120 (31 December 2018: None).
+As of 31 December 2020, the Company does not have any hedged item.
+(31 December 2019: total net after tax profit / (loss) accounted under equity through cash flow hedge accounting is TL 1,120).

 Tangible assets

 All tangible assets are carried at cost, restated equivalent to purchasing power of TL at 31 December 2005 less accumulated depreciation.
 Depreciation is calculated over the restated amounts of tangible assets by using the straight-line method to write down the restated cost of each asset to their residual values over their estimated useful life as follows: